-EA’s acclaimed Dead Space series is finally making a comeback as a full-fledged remake of the original title is now in development.
+EA’s Dead Space remake is set to take old and new players on the original terrifying adventure all over again.
 From all the latest leaks to release date and platform rumors, here’s everything we know.

 Three mainline games, two spinoffs, and two animated movies later, the series has now been dormant for the better part of a decade.

 However, EA has finally confirmed that a remake of the first game is now in the works.
 After leaks began surfacing that the popular franchise is making a comeback, we now have our first official information to go off.
 Here’s everything we know about the Dead Space remake.

 - Does the Dead Space remake have a release date?

 - What platforms will the Dead Space remake be on?

 The Dead Space remake will be released on Friday, January 27, 2023.

 While 2023 is still a ways away, at least we have a release date to look forward to.

 EA has confirmed that the Dead Space remake will be released for PlayStation 5, Xbox Series X|S, and PC.

 This means the remake is being built from the ground up for the latest hardware only.
 Thus, it’s unlikely we’ll see it ported to previous-gen consoles anytime in the near future.